 Should you have any further questions or concerns, please do not hesitate to contact us again.

-Will you report my transfers to the tax authorities?
+What information do you report to tax authorities?

 If you are interested to learn more about other Digital Banks then click HERE to check out my blog post about Alternative Bank Solutions.

-Note, that Digital Banks are not only meant for Digital Nomads.
+Note, that Digital Banks are not only meant for Digital Nomads, and anyone can enjoy the benefits of mobile banking.
 They can be beneficial to anyone that is looking for an alternative bank solution.